-In our study of Ancient Rome this week, Josh and Megan really enjoyed learning how to build a model of a Roman road.
-Brianna was in charge of the salt dough map, so I let Josh and Megan do the road model themselves.
+In our study of Ancient Rome, Josh and Megan enjoyed learning how to build a model of a Roman road.
+Brianna was in charge of the salt dough map, so I let Josh and Megan take charge of the road model.

-To build a road, first the Ancient Romans dug a ditch.
+To build a road, the Ancient Romans first dug a ditch.
 Then, they filled the ditch with sand, followed by a layer of gravel.
 On top of the gravel came a layer of concrete, which they made from volcanic ash.
-The final layer was made of smooth stones.
+They made the final layer of smooth stones.
 Many of these roads are still around today.

 Items needed to build a Roman road model: